Kimberley Western Australia: We hiked, canoed and cruised

 We are flying over the Ord River.
 Below are areas with tropical fruits, chickpeas, sugarcane, chia seeds, and sandalwood.

-We are soaring above the Ord River, and below us stretches a vibrant patchwork of agricultural fields.
-The Ord Irrigation Scheme has made it possible to grow tropical fruits, chickpeas, sugarcane, chia seeds, and sandalwood.
+We are flying over the Ord River, as we look down we see a patchwork of agricultural fields.
+The Ord River Irrigation Scheme was built in 1963 to prevent seasonal flooding and drought.
+To have now water around the year made it possible to grow crops sugarcane, and sandalwood.

 Canoeing the Ord River